wp-plugins/wp-e-commerce-weightregion-shipping/readme.txt

 This plugin provides two shipping modules for the WP E-Commerce system that offer shipping:
 - By weight and continent
 - By weight and country / region

+Quotes can be calculated either by looking up the entire cart total weight against the configured weight bands, or alternatively by looking up each individual item, and summing up the individual costs.

 Both modules can be used at the same time - see (http://www.leewillis.co.uk/region-based-shipping-wp-e-commerce/)